 By “flipping the classroom,” faculty use technology to enable students to engage with video lectures or other online materials in advance to free up class time for more experiential or hands-on activities.
 The concept is not necessarily new, having long been used in engineering and lab based settings.
 Researchers are interested in exploring the flipped classroom concept to determine: How can the development and use of digital resources improve the learning experience in the classroom and how will we know that they work?
 Can digital resources enable more active engagement with our students?

 MOOC stands for ‘massive open online course.’
 This means that all of the course assets (including assessments and discussion forums) are open to anyone and typically free to audit (non-credit/degree).
-The New York Times called 2012 “The Year of the MOOC” due to the fact that numerous online education endeavors (such as edX, Coursera, and Udacity) were all launched and gained rapid attention and momentum.
-These new platforms take advantage of recent technologies like social networking and scalable networks that can support thousands of global learners simultaneously.
+The New York Times called 2012 “The Year of the MOOC” because numerous online education endeavors (such as edX, Coursera, and Udacity) all launched and gained rapid attention and momentum.
+These platforms take advantage of recent technologies like social networking and scalable networks that can support thousands of global learners simultaneously.
+True, online and distance learning are not new---both date back several decades.
+Yet MOOCs have often been called a “disruption” as they came about during a time of (a) growing global appetite for knowledge, (b) faculty and major institutional interest in improving teaching and learning, and (c) tech-savvy students eager to embrace enabling technologies.

-A course, in the context of edX/HarvardX, is an online learning experience that combines video elements, assessments and other interactive tools and is the equivalent of a full course experience as defined by the faculty member’s school or department.
-For some this could be a semester-long course, while for others it could be an intensive 3-week course.
-While online and distance learning are not new---both dates back several decades---MOOCs have often been called a “disruption” as they came about during a time when there is a growing global appetite for knowledge; faculty and major institutional interest in improving teaching and learning; and tech-savvy students eager to embrace enabling technologies.
+In the context of edX/HarvardX, a course is an online learning experience that combines video elements, assessments and other interactive tools and is the equivalent of a full course experience as defined by the faculty member’s school or department.
+For some this could be a semester-long course, for others an intensive 3-week experience.

 A module is an online learning experience that combines video elements, assessments and other interactive tools that address a specific topic and its associated learning outcomes.
 This could be the equivalent of a week to three weeks of a semester-long course and might also be thought of as a discrete unit within a larger course.

-An open source platform, such as edX, Linux or Android, is a way of developing software that provides programmers with free access to the “code” so that they can develop and refine it for their own use and then share their innovations back with the community.
+An open source platform, such as edX, Linux, or Android, is a way of developing software that provides programmers with free access to the “code” so that they can develop and refine it for their own use and then share their innovations back with the community.
 In addition to being a platform for running courses and modules, the open source edX platform can also be used as a place for teaching and research experimentation, meaning a sandbox for discoveries and development of new tools.